bpstelios10/helm-plugin/README.md

 common chart for helm deployments

 ## Include repo
-helm repo add --username bpstelios10 --password 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 helm-plugin 'https://raw.githubusercontent.com/bpstelios10/helm-plugin/master/'
+helm repo add helm-plugin 'https://raw.githubusercontent.com/bpstelios10/helm-plugin/master/'

 ## Adding new packages to existing repository
 If you want to change the existing repository simply: